gustavoteixeirah/GithubAPI-Project/README.md

 ## Guide to perform a request

 A simple and easy way to perform a request is to use <a href="https://curl.se/">curl</a> in a terminal.
+The following example shows a curl command to get the statistics of the "iwhrim/qa-ninja-automacao-180" GitHub repository.

 ```
 curl --location --request GET 'https://github-api-microservice.herokuapp.com/statistics' \